-Plumbing leaks are a common annoyance that wastes water, makes a mess, can increase your monthly water bill, and is just an all around nuisance.
+Plumbing leaks are a common annoyance that wastes water, makes a mess, can increase your monthly water bill, and is just an all-around nuisance.
 Unfortunately, there’s one more awful consequence that might not immediately come to mind: household pests.

 All sorts of pests or insects are attracted to leaking water, poorly maintained drains, gutters, and roofs.
 It is necessary that you prioritize plumbing maintenance and routine plumbing check-ups to stop the nasty creepy-crawlies that are taking up your property.

 Just like us, insects and rodents need water to survive.
 Just a small amount of water is enough to support something as small as an insect.
-To get rid of pests, and stop them from coming back, you have to deprive them their basic survival needs: water, food, shelter.
+To get rid of pests, and stop them from coming back, you have to deprive them of their basic survival needs: water, food, shelter.
 These are the pests that may invade your property if you have a plumbing leak:

 - Book Lice

 - Carpenter Ants

 Plumbing to Inspect and Repair

 - Leaky Faucets – A sink faucet or a showerhead can leak with a prominent steady drip or a hidden leak near the handles or base where the piping connects.
 At least once a month, it’s essential to check the parts of each faucet, including beneath the sink where most leaks go unnoticed.

 - Basement Plumbing – For properties with basements or crawl spaces, this is where most of the plumbing runs through the house — normally along with the ceiling.
 For unfinished basements, the possibilities of being infested with pests are high due to significant moisture levels.
 If any of this plumbing starts to leak or develops moisture, this will only add to the risk.
 For completed basements, look for any stains that could signal that there is a leak in one of these pipes.